An Efficient Frequency Diversity Scheme for Ultra-Reliable Communications in Two-Path Fading Channels: Introduction

 In general, the curvature of the Earth's surface needs to be considered for long-distance outdoor settings and accurate models like the curved-Earth model~\cite{Matolak2015,Matolak2017,Parsons2001} exist.
 However, when considering relatively short distances, the flat-Earth model is a valid approximation~\cite{Matolak2017,Parsons2001}, which we adopt throughout this work.

 When varying the distance between transmitter and receiver, the relative phase of the two received signal components varies and they may interfere constructively or destructively.
 A destructive interference causes a drop of receive power, which in turn could cause an outage of the communication link.
 In order to mitigate drops of the signal power on one frequency, a second frequency can be used in parallel.
-The use of multiple frequencies in parallel to create diversity and improve the reliability in ground reflection scenarios has already been proposed in \cite{Haber1974} and \cite{Berger1972diversity}.
-In \cite{Capriglione2015}, it is analyzed and experimentally verified that frequency diversity improves the performance of distance measurements in outdoor ground reflection scenarios.
-Instead of using multiple frequencies in parallel, it was shown experimentally in \cite{Naganawa2017} that using multiple antennas and carefully choosing the spacing between them can also improve the received power.
+The use of multiple frequencies in parallel to create diversity and improve the reliability in ground reflection scenarios has already been proposed in~\cite{Haber1974} and~\cite{Berger1972diversity}.
+In~\cite{Capriglione2015}, it is analyzed and experimentally verified that frequency diversity improves the performance of distance measurements in outdoor ground reflection scenarios.
+Instead of using multiple frequencies in parallel, it was shown experimentally in~\cite{Naganawa2017} that using multiple antennas and carefully choosing the spacing between them can also improve the received power.
 A similar problem setup of multipath fading mitigation is considered in~\cite{Basar2021dopplerRIS}, where the authors consider \gls{ris} as solution method.
 However, such surfaces need to be deployed first and might not always be available, e.g., in the considered large-scale outdoor scenarios.

+{ The recent trend \gls{jcas} for 6G wireless networks, allows to obtain location information of terminals~\cite{Kwon2021localization}.
+This localization information can be exploited as side information to improve the precoding in addition to partial or statistical \gls{csi} at the transmitter.
+The usefulness of localization information for transmit optimization depends on the fading channel model.
+It holds: the fewer multi-path components, the better.
+In particular, at higher frequencies, the multi-path channels become increasingly sparse~\cite{Papasotiriou2018}.
+Furthermore, in scenarios without scatterers, but only the ground surface~\cite{Matolak2014dasc}, simple two-path channel models result.
+Examples of using the position side information include frequency diversity schemes, opportunistic user scheduling in the time domain~\cite{Viswanath2002}, or spatial selection of antenna positions~\cite{zhu2022modeling}. }